dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/how-to-dock-and-anchor.md

 01. Select the control in the designer.

-01. In the **Properties** window, press the arrow to the right of the **Dock** property.
+01. In the **Properties** window, select the arrow to the right of the **Dock** property.

     :::image type="content" source="media/how-to-dock-and-anchor/vs-dock-property.png" alt-text="Visual Studio Properties pane for .NET Windows Forms with Dock property shown.":::

-01. Press the button that represents the edge of the container where you want to dock the control.
+01. Select the button that represents the edge of the container where you want to dock the control.
 To fill the contents of the control's form or container control, press the center box.
 Press **(none)** to disable docking.

     :::image type="content" source="media/how-to-dock-and-anchor/vs-dock-property-expanded.png" alt-text="Visual Studio Properties pane for .NET Windows Forms with Dock property expanded.":::